The four operations on perverse motives: Unipotent nearby and vanishing cycles

 \section{Unipotent nearby and vanishing cycles}

-In \cite{MR923134}, Be{\u\i}linson has given an alternate construction of unipotent vanishing cycles functors for perverse sheaves and has used it to explain a glueing procedure for perverse sheaves (see \cite[Proposition 3.1]{MR923134}).
+In~\cite{MR923134}, Be{\u\i}linson has given an alternate construction of unipotent vanishing cycles functors for perverse sheaves and has used it to explain a gluing procedure for perverse sheaves (see \cite[Proposition 3.1]{MR923134}).
 In this section, our main goal is to obtain similar results for perverse Nori motives.
-Later on, the vanishing cycles functor for perverse Nori motives will play a crucial role in the construction of the inverse image functor (see \sectionref{sec:pullback}).
+Later on, the vanishing cycles functors for perverse Nori motives will play a crucial role in the construction of the inverse image functor (see \ref{sec:pullback}).

-Given the way the abelian categories of perverse Nori motives are constructed from the triangulated categories of \'etale motives, our first step is to carry out Be{\u\i}linson's constructions for perverse sheaves within the categories of \'etale motives or analytic motives (these categories being equivalent to the classical unbounded derived categories of sheaves of $\bbQ$-vector spaces on the associated analytic spaces).
-This is done in \subsectionref{subsec:Unmotshfun} and \subsectionref{subsec:CompBetti}.
-Our starting point is the logarithmic specialization system constructed by Ayoub in \cite{AyoubII}.
+Given the way the abelian categories of perverse Nori motives are constructed from the triangulated categories of \'etale motives, our first step is to carry out Be{\u\i}linson's constructions for perverse sheaves within the categories of \'etale motives or analytic motives (the latter categories being equivalent to the classical unbounded derived categories of sheaves of $\bbQ$-vector spaces on the associated analytic spaces).
+This is done in \ref{subsec:Unmotshfun} and \ref{subsec:CompBetti}.
+Our starting point is the logarithmic specialization system constructed by Ayoub in~\cite{AyoubII}.
 However, by working in triangulated categories instead of abelian categories as Be{\u\i}linson did, one has to face the classical functoriality issues, one of the major drawback of triangulated categories.
 To avoid these problems and ensure that all our constructions are functorial we will rely heavily on the fact that the triangulated categories of motives underlie a triangulated derivator.

-Only then, using the compatibility with the Betti realization, will we be able to obtain in \subsectionref{subsec:AppPerverseMotive} the desired functors for perverse Nori motives.
+Only then, using the compatibility with the Betti realization, will we be able to obtain in \ref{subsec:AppPerverseMotive} the desired functors for perverse Nori motives.